biof309/spring2019-solo-project-hmreynolds/README.rst

 =========

-Drosophila RNAseq expression
+Comparing Drosophila gene transcript expression in different stages of development.

 Description
 ===========

-Provides ability to search through genes of Drosophila and view RNAseq expression data to compare gene expression in different stages of development.
+FlyBase is an free online bioinformatics database and the primary repository of genetic and molecular data for Drosophilidae insect family.
+There you can access

 Note
 ====